dixslyf/acush/docs.typ

 #test-case-image("cd-absolute-complex.png")

+Indeed, the current working directory is set to the correct directory (`/`) and the `OLDPWD` and `PWD` environment variables are set correctly.

 #test-case[`cd` with a non-existent relative path]

 `cd` with a non-existent relative path should print an error message to standard error